jovontew/WHSTechNotes/journal.md

 # april 14, 2025
 sum bans can be good for the student and some can be bad for students. these policies can boost behavior issue make students better or worse.
 I would not really know what to say about this.

+# may 5, 2025
+I dont think the men could win because the gorilla is big.
+It can be responsible as a joke but they should not try this.
+This says that anything can go big online.